LittleGreenMouse/RandomSignalAnalysisSystem/README.md

 ## Choose a message broker
 ### ActiveMQ
 Apache ActiveMQ is an open source message broker written in Java together with a full Java Message Service (JMS) client.
 It provides "Enterprise Features" which in this case means fostering the communication from more than one client or server.
 Supported clients include Java via JMS 1.1 as well as several other "cross language" clients.
-The communication is managed with features such as computer clustering and ability to use any database as a JMS persistence provider besides virtual memory, cache, and journal persistency
+The communication is managed with features such as computer clustering and ability to use any database as a JMS persistence provider besides virtual memory, cache, and journal persistency.
 [Wikipedia: Apache ActiveMQ][1]
 [维基百科: Apache ActiveMQ][2]
 Official download address: [http://activemq.apache.org/download.html][3]